numToStr/react-intro/slides.md

 To render a similar component with different datasets, we use [javascript array methods](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array#) and most often `map()` method.
 We also need to give `key` prop to make each element unique in the list.

-And to add event to your component, you first define a function and pass the function reference to the `onClick` props on the JSX element.
+And to add an event to your component, you first define a function and pass the function reference to the `onClick` props on the JSX element.

 ```js {all} {maxHeight: '280px'}
 const todos = [